nikolaydubina/go-enum-example/README.md

 )
 ```

-There are still uncovered cases
+There are still uncovered cases, albeit they are very unlikely and easy to spot
 - inside of package can override values
 - outside of package can swap enum values